raufer/beautiful-jekyll/_posts/2018-03-15-poc-dataflow-for-ml.markdown

 tags: [python, dataflow, ml pipelines, currying]
 ---

-This post serves as first discussion regarding a proof of concept for what I believe to be a proper way of designing and managing machine learning pipelines.
+This post serves as first discussion regarding a proof of concept for what I believe is a proper way to design and manage machine learning pipelines.

 A general ML pipeline will have data streamed to it or pulled from storage.
 Once the data is ingested, a (possibly complex) set of transformations will extract useful information from this data, represent it in suitable form, and ask one (possibly more) model what it thinks about it.